 While Malta might be more famous for its wine, it’s important also not to overlook the growing craft beer scene on the island of Gozo!

 Gozo’s original craft brewery, Lord Chambray makes fantastic beers that have spread in popularity and are now also available all over the main island.
-They offer brewery tours on request or, alternatively, you can simply visit their shop and buy some samples!
-Don’t pass up the Golden Bay!
+You can visit their taproom for tastings or alternatively, you’ll find their beers on many menus in Gozo and some on the main island.

 5. Go for a hike

-The natural beauty of the area undoubtedly means that one of the best things to do in Gozo is to enjoy any of the numerous hiking routes on offer.
+The natural beauty of the area undoubtedly means that one of the best reasons to visit Gozo to enjoy any of the numerous hiking routes on offer.

 One of the most popular hiking options is along Dwejra Bay, once the home of the famous Azure Window.
 And while the Azure Window is, unfortunately, no longer standing, the surrounding area is still magnificently beautiful and worth exploring.